 Cotton pads that are soaked with a witch hazel solution can be folded and tucked into the folds of your bottom so they are directly in contact with the sore spot to relieve pain from haemorrhoids.
 Try these DIY Soothing Witch Hazel Pads.

 GIVE YOURSELF A GOOD SOAK

-Sitz baths are an easy home remedy for pregnancy hemorrhoids.
-It is essentially a warm, shallow bath or sitz pan with an Herbal Bath Soak or Epsom salt soak which can feel like the ultimate relief for painful, itchy hemorrhoids.
+Sitz baths are an easy home remedy for pregnancy haemorrhoids.
+It is essentially a warm, shallow bath or sitz pan with an Herbal Bath Soak or Epsom salt soak which can feel like the ultimate relief for painful, itchy haemorrhoids.
 Not only is it soothing it can also encourage the healing process.

 DITCH THE TOILET PAPER

 Regular toilet paper might be really uncomfortable to use as it can further irritate the area so your Perineal Cleansing Bottle will be your best friend.
 It can be used to gentle clean the area and adding witch hazel, essential oils the brew from your postpartum bath herb can also provide soothing relief.

 LAYER ON THE RELIEF